Skip to main content

 Calculating flat-rate credits

-Calculate flat-rate credits based on the accommodation and any closely connected services provided by the host.
+Calculate flat-rate credits based on the accommodation and any closely connected services provided by the owner.
 This means you do not include the value of any services you provide to the guest that you charge a fee for (such as cleaning or providing fresh linen).

-Opt-out for large accommodation hosts
+Opt-out for large accommodation owners

-Hosts can only opt out if they individually meet the criteria for opting out.
+Owners can only opt out if they individually meet the criteria for opting out.

 Listing intermediary responsible for GST on supplies of accommodation